 After Grace Church we became Anglican and started the Anglican Church of the Resurrection.
 It was in this church that I met our new youth pastor (well youth leader), David.
 We had lots in common and became good friends.
 He also ended up being one of my main mentors, as well as someone who could and would challenge me in my faith.
 It was through youth group, bible studies, and coffee house meetings that I was able to ask questions about sermons, readings, or anything that I just wanted to talk through.
 Good times.
 Basically, I gained a good friend and learned about my faith.
 At this point I thought I had my life completely figured out.

 My plan since I was little was to be chef, I had the school picked out and everything.
 But from a seemingly random suggestion and a variety of cirumstances, God made it clear He wanted me to go to school for music.
 What?!
-“God are you sure?", was all I could think.
+“God are you sure?” was all I could think.
 After having everything planned out, what would my parents think?
 How would I make a living?
-I love piano, but there's not much money in music...
-But God in His perfect wisdom worked everything out perfectly.
-Now I'm in my Senior year at CSU Fullerton pursuing my Bachelor of Music in Piano Performance.
-I get to study what I love, teach piano to children as well as adults, and accompany the services for my church.
+I love piano, but there’s not much money in music … But God in His perfect wisdom worked everything out perfectly.
+I ended up studying at CSU Fullerton pursuing my Bachelor of Music in Piano Performance.
+I got to study what I love, and now I teach music to children as well as adults, and accompany the services for my church.

 So again, I was pretty sure my life was all figured out.
 God had bigger plans.